ersilia-os/zairachem-docker/README.md

 #### 🔹 `fit`

 Train a model on your input data.
 Runs preprocessing, descriptor computation, imputation, training, pooling, reporting, and finalization.
+The input file must be a `.csv` file with two columns: one containing SMILES strings and the other containing a binary output (0,1)

 **Usage:**